PerfectCarl/elementary-files-testing/trash.md

 ### TRASH-01
 Delete a local file with the `delete` key on the keyboard

-**Expected:** the file is moved to the trash
+**Expected:** the file is moved to the trash.
+The action can be undone with Ctrl-Z.

 ### TRASH-02
 Delete a local file with the `shift`+`delete` key on the keyboard

-**Expected:** the file is deleted permanently after a confirmation dialog is displayed
+**Expected:** the file is deleted permanently after a confirmation dialog is displayed.
+The action cannot be undone with Ctrl-Z.

 ### TRASH-03
 Drag a local file to the trash bookmark with the mouse primary button

 **Expected:** the cursor displays the "move overlay" when overlapping the trash bookmark.
-The file is moved to the trash
+The file is moved to the trash.
+The action can be undone with Ctrl-Z.

 ### TRASH-04
 Drag a local file to the trash folder opened in another window  with the mouse primary button

 **Expected:** the cursor displays the "move overlay" when overlapping the trash bookmark.
-The file is moved to the trash
+The file is moved to the trash.
+The action can be undone with Ctrl-Z.

 ### TRASH-05
 Drag a file located in the trash folder to the trash bookmark with the mouse primary button